 The group led Belfast Pride Parade in 2022 with a strong REFUGEES WELCOME message.
 Participants wore masks painted with the flags of countries where our lives are criminalised, we sought to remind Pride attendees of their own vulnerability had they been born elsewhere.

-Rainbow Refugees NI has been meeting monthly since Belfast Pride 2022 and membership has grown to more than 50 people, representing around 20 nationalities
+Rainbow Refugees NI has been meeting monthly since Belfast Pride 2022 and membership has grown to more than 50 people, representing around 20 nationalities.

 Globally, 65 jurisdictions criminalise private, consensual, same-sex sexual activity.
-People with minority sexual orientations and gender diversity can face the death penalty in 12 countries.
+People with minority sexual orientations and gender diversity can face the death penalty in 12 jurisdictions.
 Discrimination and persecution often leave LGBTQIA+ people with limited or no family or support networks.
 In fact, often it is those networks that present the greatest threat when someone comes out.

 We say, REFUGEES ARE WELCOME!